ARGG-HDL/argg_hdl/README.md

 ### Axi Stream Interface

-This section shows how an interface can be implemented as a pseudo class.
+This section shows how an interface can be implemented as a pseudo-class.
 For this, the Axi Stream Interface is used.
 This example is used because it is very simple and widely used.
 The axi stream interface has four signals that are exchanged between master and slave.

 | Name | Direction |
 |:--:|:----:|